tornado-utils/tornado-backbone/README.md

 backbone-forms
 ==============

+A version of Backbone-Forms is included in the distribution folder, a copy of it can be obtained from https://github.com/powmedia/backbone-forms .
+Note that you must include the list editor as soon as you use relationship properties.

 If you want to have support for backbone-forms include the `form.js`.
 Tornado Backbone exposes all information of the `info` dict as schema attribute in the backbone model and falls back on some defaults if there is no information (like for integer).